-Ruby on Rails is an online application framework written in the Ruby programming language.
-It’s an excellent technology choice when a project’s requirements demand complex, application-level functionality beyond the “edit and publish” workflow of a typical website.
-Some examples of our Ruby on Rails work:
+Rails is an online application framework written in the Ruby programming language.
+It’s an excellent technology choice when a project requires intricate, application-level functionality beyond the “edit and publish” workflow of a typical website.

-The requirements for the Kentucky Derby’s annual Survivors Parade – entailing a complex system of online nominations and voting to determine the field of breast cancers survivors honored in the event during Derby Weekend – required a custom Ruby on Rails application embedded within the wider KentuckyDerby.com site.
+- The requirements for the Kentucky Derby’s annual Survivors Parade – entailing a complex system of online nominations and voting to determine the field of breast cancer survivors honored in the event during Derby Weekend – required a custom Ruby on Rails application embedded within the wider KentuckyDerby.com site.

-We used Ruby on Rails to build an “app factory” for a Fortune 1000 company.
-The system pairs a content management interface with a mobile application generator to produce custom mobile applications (both iOS and Android) for our client’s customer base.
+- We created an “app factory” for a Fortune 1000 company that pairs a content management interface with a mobile application generator to produce custom mobile applications (both iOS and Android) for our client’s customer base.

 - For another client, we created an internal production tool for a custom equipment manufacturer that ingests specifications from online orders, then guides and tracks their manufacture through customer delivery.